masolimano/maneage/README-hacking.md

 Project architecture
 ====================

-In order to customize this template to your research, it is important to first understand its architecture so you can navigate your way in the directories and understand how to implement your research project within its framework: where to add new files and which existing files to modify for what purpose.
-But if this the first time you are using this template, before reading this theoretical discussion, please run the template once from scratch without any chages (described in `README.md`).
+In order to customize Maneage to your research, it is important to first understand its architecture so you can navigate your way in the directories and understand how to implement your research project within its framework: where to add new files and which existing files to modify for what purpose.
+But if this the first time you are using Maneage, before reading this theoretical discussion, please run Maneage once from scratch without any chages (described in `README.md`).
 You will see how it works (note that the configure step builds all necessary software, so it can take long, but you can continue reading while its working).

 The project has two top-level directories: `reproduce` and `tex`. `reproduce` hosts all the software building and analysis